 The Marvel Epic Collections are trade paperbacks which collect huge chunks of a Marvel character’s comic book stories in order of release.
-Ranging from 450-500+ pages, or around 20 issue of vintage comics, these collections are massive!
-They’re the kind trade paperback that you could sit down with in a comfy chair, a tasty drink and spend your weekend with getting lost in the Marvel Universe with.
+Ranging from 450-500+ pages, or around 20 issues of vintage comics, these collections are massive!
+They’re the kind trade paperback that you could sit down with in a comfy chair, a tasty drink, and spend your weekend with getting lost in the Marvel Universe with.

 The best part about them is that they won’t cost you a fortune, with the collections sitting at the affordable price of around $35.
 That’s about $1.50 issue and heaps cheaper than tracking down the pricey individual comics.

 They’re also a way better solution to previous efforts.
 The previous offering, the Essentials line, were printed on inferior paper in black and white.
 The Marvel Masterworks, on the other hand, is on the other end of the scale by being hardcover collections, but collect half as much material for twice the price.
 As you can see, Marvel has offered the best of both worlds, while still remaining accessible.